chaitanyaenr/kraken/README.md

 ```

 ## Scenarios covered
-### Node goes offline
+### Node is offline or deleted
-When a node goes offline or get's deleted, the tool checks if the pods running on the node are rescheduled on some other node.
+- Kraken deletes a random node and checks if the pods running on the node are rescheduled on some other node.

+### Master is offline
+- Kraken takes down a master which is the current leader in a high availability environment and checks if the load balancer is still routing the requests to one of the master.

 ### Label master, worker nodes
 - Master node needs to be labeled with node_type=master so that the tool doesn't delete the master which will cause problems when we don't have a high availability cluster.